 All rooms have recently received all new large flat screen televisions and the possibility to access the internet from the room through fiber broadband WiFi and wired internet connections, which are free of charge.

-At the end of 2014 a new chapter begins, as Rob Veeger will take over the helm from Mr. Wildeman as the hotel's general manager.
+At the end of 2014 a new chapter began, as Rob Veeger took over the helm from Mr. Wildeman as the hotel's general manager.